These destinations were overwhelmed by tourists. Here's how they're doing now

 IVAN VUKOVIC/AFP via Getty Images

-A sea of terracotta red roofs, a fortress-like Old Town and an association with one of the most popular TV series of the 2010s led the Croatian capital of Dubrovnik to witness a surge in tourism numbers in recent years.
+A sea of terracotta red roofs, a fortress-like Old Town and an association with one of the most popular TV series of the 2010s led the Croatian city of Dubrovnik to witness a surge in tourism numbers in recent years.

 Alongside travelers who flew in for long weekends, Dubrovnik also saw footfall from thousands of cruise ship passengers who disembarked for the day, flooding the city's Old Town and leaving by nightfall.

-Note: Correction: An earlier version of this story incorrectly referred to Dubrovnik as the Croatian capital.